 Knowledge users: Patients, decision makers, practitioners or researchers – anyone who puts research evidence to use.

-Patients: Individuals with personal experience of a health issue and informal caregivers, including family and friends.
+Patients: Anyone who has experience with the health care system and/or personal experience of a health issue, and informal caregivers, including family and friends.

 Patient-centred: Prioritizing patient values and preferences.

 Patient engagement in research: Meaningful and active collaboration in governance, priority setting, conducting research and knowledge translation.
 Depending on the context, patient-oriented research may also engage people who bring the collective voice of specific, affected communities.

 Patient-oriented research Research that engages patients as partners and focuses on patient-identified priorities with the goals of improving patient experiences, health outcomes and the health system.

 Patient-reported experience measure (PREM): Self-report instruments used to obtain patients’ appraisals of their health care experience (patients’ factual account of what they did or did not experience) and satisfaction (patients’ subjective evaluation of their care experience) with the quality of care and services.